Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Introduction

 The paper is structured as follows: Section \ref{section:nsum-background} introduces the key estimators of interest in this study.
 Section \ref{section:framework} presents our framework for studying the behavior of these estimators in the presence of barrier effects.
 Section \ref{section:analytical-results} details the analytical results comparing estimator bias, variance, and RMSE in this setting.
-Section \ref{section:facebook-example} examines the results of simulated surveys using real network data, the Facebook 100 data set.
-Code for the analytical and simulation results is available at \url{https://github.com/jpierkunke/simple-nsum-robust}.
+Section \ref{section:facebook-example} compares the performance of the different estimators on surveys simulated from real network data, the Facebook 100 data set.
+We have shared code for the analytical and simulation results on GitHub; for review, we have omitted the URL here to deidentify the manuscript for review, but we have submitted the code as supplementary files.
 Section \ref{section:discussion} concludes with a discussion.